ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

 You need to deploy the UrBackup client program **in all of your K3s node VMs**.
 Since those VMs are Debian systems, you need to execute the corresponding Linux installer of the UrBackup client in all of them.
 And _corresponding_ means you have to install the correct version of the client, which has to correspond with the version of your UrBackup server.

-In this case, since the UrBackup server used is a 2.5.z version (`2.5.35` was the one deployed [in the previous chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#deploying-urbackup)), you also require to use the client's 2.5.z version.
+In this case, since the UrBackup server used is a 2.5.z version (`2.5.35` is the one deployed [in the previous chapter **G040**](G040%20-%20Backups%2004%20~%20UrBackup%2001%20-%20Server%20setup.md#deploying-urbackup)), you also require to use the client's 2.5.z version.
 At the time of writing this, the client's latest version is `2.5.29` and you can find it [in this official page](https://www.urbackup.org/download.html#linux_all_binary):

 1. The UrBackup client installer also installs a couple of packages, so it is better to have up to date the references to the Debian packages sources in your VMs.
 So, just execute the following `apt` command to update those references: